jhu-ep-coursera/restaurant-server/README.md

 Now, that you have the repo, we need to deploy it somewhere on the internet.
 We will be using Heroku.
 Heroku is a cloud Platform-as-a-Service (PaaS) and it's free (they of course have paid plans, but we will be using the free plan).

-Go the heroku.com and click the "Sign Up" button at the top right corner.
+Go to [heroku.com](Heroku.com) and click the "Sign Up" button at the top right corner.
 After you sign up, the most important thing to remember is your username and password.

 ## Step 3 - Download and Install Heroku Command Line Interface (CLI)